lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 word of God” (Moroni 6:4).

 Joseph Smith instructed that a recorder should be called in every ward to “make a record of a truth before the Lord” (Doctrine and Covenants 128:2).
-He also emphasized the importance of diligent record keeping when he wrote, “Whatsoever you record on earth shall be recorded in heaven, and whatsoever you do not record on earth shall not be recorded in heaven” (Doctrine and Covenants 128:8; see also verses 2–9).

 33.1